Skip to main content

 What Do Surgical Technologists Do?

-Surgical Technologists bring a unique blend of sterilization protocol and operation procedures to operating rooms.
+Surgical Technologists, also called operating room technicians, bring a unique blend of sterilization protocol and operation procedures to operating rooms.
 Whether assisting during operations or preparing a sterile workspace, Surgical Technologists are vital to patient safety before, during, and after operations.
-Pursuing a career as Surgical Technologists is a great way to contribute to the healthcare field.
+Pursuing a career as a Surgical technologist is a great way to contribute to the healthcare field.
+Training to become a Surgical Technologist is a great way to quickly transition into and contribute to the healthcare industry.

 What is a Surgical Technologist?

-Scrub Techs are typically responsible for:
+Scrub Techs are typically responsible(Open Link in new window) for:

-• sterilizing patients for surgery
+• Sterilizing patients for surgery

-• transporting patients to the operating room
+• Transporting patients to the operating room

-• preparing and sterilizing medical instruments for surgery
+• Preparing and sterilizing medical instruments for surgery

-• handing Surgeons the appropriate tools during surgery
+• Handing Surgeons the appropriate tools during surgery

-• counting supplies to ensure no foreign objects are left in the patient after surgery
+• Counting supplies to ensure no foreign objects are left in the patient after surgery

-• disinfecting areas for incision and more
+• Disinfecting areas for incision and more

 What Does a Surgical Tech Do?